-2.5 Wiring - Zone Inputs
+Wiring - Zone Inputs

-- Refer to illustration on previous page for location of Zone terminals. - Zone inputs may be programmed for use with various types of outputs in alarm panels.
-Options are:

-Normally Open / Normally Closed E.O.L. / "Supervised" with 2.2K resistor Open Collector; Voltage Output

-See section 3 for Zone Programming Instructions.

-B = Bypassed - Zone status is ignored

-C = Normally Closed - Closed=Normal / Open=Alarm

-O = Normally Open - Open=Normal / Closed=Alarm

-S = Supervised - EOL Resistor; 2.2K ohm = Normal / Open = Alarm / Short = Alarm

-F = Fire - Open - EOL Resistor; 2.2K ohm = Normal / Open = Trouble / Short = Alarm I = Inverted Fire - EOL Resistor; 2.2K ohm = Normal / Open = Alarm / Short = Trouble NOTES:
+- Refer to illustration on page 2 for Zone Terminals. - Zone inputs may be programmed for use with various types of outputs used in alarm panels.
+Options are: - B = Bypassed Zone status is ignored - C = Normally Closed Closed=Normal / Open=Alarm - O = Normally Open Open=Normal / Closed=Alarm - S = Supervised EOL Resistor; 2.2K ohm = Normal / Open = Alarm / Short = Alarm - F = Fire Open EOL Resistor; 2.2K ohm = Normal / Open = Trouble / Short = Alarm - I = Inverted Fire EOL Resistor; 2.2K ohm = Normal / Open = Alarm / Short = Trouble

-~ Reporting of "Trouble" messages requires version 1.70 or newer receiver.
-See Central Station Compatibility notes.
+NOTE: ~Reporting of "Trouble" messages requires a Receiver manufactured or updated after July 1997.

-Notes on Central Receiver Compatibility

-The 7350 Subscriber Unit is fully compatible with AES Version 1.70 Central Receiver and up.
-A receiver manufactured or updated after July 1997 usually complies with this requirement.
-Contact AES if your receiver is pre-1.70 for upgrade options.
-When "Fire" or "Inverted Fire" is enabled, the unit generates a specific packet type for reporting "Trouble ".
-"Trouble" data within this packet can only be received on version 1.70 and newer receivers.
-Line cuts are reported as a Trouble on Zone 5.
-You must answer Y to Fire or Inverted Fire under Zone Programming for "Trouble" messages to be properly processed.

-Zone Wiring diagrams

-Diagram 5 - Wiring Examples
+NORMALLY OPEN - Program Zone for "O"

+i SUBSCRIBER UNIT I

+NORMALLY ZONE INPUT 1-4

+OPEN (-) GROUND

+ALARM O

+NORMALLY CLOSED - Program Zone for "C"

+E.O.L / SUPERVISED or INVERTED FIRE - Program Zone for "S", or "I" (see chart)

+E.O.L / SUPERVISED or FIRE - Program Zone for "S", or "F" (see chart)

+OPEN COLLECTOR TYPE DEVICE - PROGRAM FOR "S", or "F" (see chart)

+POSITIVE (+) VOLTAGE ON ALARM - PROGRAM FOR "C" / NORMALLY CLOSED

+► IMPORTANT:

-IMPORTANT: FOR ALARM PANELS WITH VOLTAGE OUTPUTS: Resistors must be added so that the voltage at the subscriber unit input terminals DOES NOT EXCEED 6V.
+FOR ALARM PANELS WITH VOLTAGE OUTPUTS:

+Resistors must be added so that the voltage at the subscriber unit input terminals DOES NOT EXCEED 6V.
 Excess voltage on any zone may cause false alarms in all zones.
 As an alternative, use a relay as an interface.

-For more details, see the Dealer Support website at www.aes-corp.com
+For more details, see the Dealer Support website at aes-corp.com

-2.6 Power Up
+► Power Up

 With the external power supply de-powered, connect the output of a 12VDC to the terminals labeled +12 and -12 of the 7350-10 board.
 Connect programmer to J3 on the 7350-10 interface board.
-(See Diagram 3) Connect the battery leads to the battery terminals while observing polarity.
+(See note and diagram of 7350-10 on page 2) Connect the battery leads to the battery terminals while observing polarity.
 Energize power supply.
 Be certain that the power supply power source is connected to an outlet or circuit that is NOT controlled by a switch.
 After power is connected, push RESET button on the 7350 for a fresh reset.
 The controller runs a "self test".